January 27, 2023

 SUMMARY

-Previous versions dated May 17, 2021; September 29, 2021; January 12, 2022; March 3, 2022; and May 17, 2022 are obsolete.
+Previous versions dated May 17, 2021; September 29, 2021; January 12, 2022; March 3, 2022; May 17, 2022; and January 27, 2023 are obsolete.

 OVERVIEW

 It is important to remember that Centers for Disease Control and Prevention (CDC) guidance for the general public does not apply at AFRH.
 This is because of our close living environment, shared facilities and amenities, on-site healthcare services including higher levels of care, and the greater risk of infection and severe illness among the residents we serve.
 Therefore, our approach incorporates some features of CDC guidance for the general public, congregate living settings, healthcare settings, and healthcare personnel, and for long-term care, assisted living, and healthcare settings.
-CDC guidelines change frequently and differently in each of these areas.

 DEFINITIONS